jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-spektrum-pres-einmusik.md

 ---
 templateKey: review-post
 path: /feature-einmusik-spektrum
-title: Spektrum pres.
-EINMUSIK
+title: 'Spektrum presents: EINMUSIK'
 date: 2017-09-01T08:17:30.000Z
-description: >-
-  A look at the Berlin producer's extensive career before this weekend's Sydney show.
+description: 'A look at the Berlin producer''s career before this weekend''s Sydney show. '
 featuredImage: /img/einmusik_spektrum.jpg
 ---
 [Sydney](https://ravereviewz.net/feature-events) is in for a rare musical treat this weekend as acclaimed German producer Einmusik aka Samuel Kindermann, opens his Australian tour at the Burdekin hotel on April 20th.